nd1012/wan24-Crypto/README.md

 2. If you don't have a `Dek` property, you'll need to specify the DEK in the method parameters (and of course no KEK parameter value is required)

+### Automatic key ecryption key providing

+Implement the `IEncryptPropertiesKek` interface for automatic key encryption key (KEK) providing.
+The object needs to implement a data encryption key (DEK) property with a `DekAttribute`.
+Then you can use the `AutoEn/DecryptObject` extension methods.

 ## Notes

 Sometimes you'll read something like "will be disposed" or "will be cleared"